 |

-Getting To Outcomes® (GTO)—which was developed to help bridge the research to practice gap—is a 10-step accountability process to help communities and organizations plan, implement, and evaluate the impact of their programs.
+Getting To Outcomes® (GTO)—an application that was developed to help bridge the research to practice gap—is a 10-step accountability process to help communities and organizations plan, implement, and evaluate the impact of their programs.
 Drs.
-Abe Wandersman and Pam Imm of the Wandersman Center are two of the co-developers of GTO, which has earned international recognition.
+Abe Wandersman and Pam Imm of the Wandersman Center are two of the co-developers of GTO, an internationally recognized best practice process.

-GTO is a best practice process that is both prescriptive and flexible.
-Each of the 10 steps of GTO has been shown to make prevention programs successful and organizations to get results.
-GTO is also a capacity-building intervention that helps organizations incorporate the knowledge and skills of being strategic and data-informed into their routine practices.
+GTO is both prescriptive and flexible.
+Each of the 10 steps of GTO has demonstrated its ability to make prevention programs successful and help organizations achieve desired results.
+GTO is also a capacity-building intervention that assists organizations in incorporating the knowledge and skills of being strategic and data-informed into their routine practices.

-We provide GTO training, technical assistance, and GTO manual and tool development to help organizations reach their desired outcomes, helping demonstrate to funders and stakeholders that their work can make a positive impact.
+At Wandersman Center, we provide GTO training, technical assistance, and GTO manual and tool development so that organizations can reach their desired outcomes and, therefore, demonstrate to funders and stakeholders that their work can make a positive impact.

-GTO is a best practice process that is both prescriptive and flexible.
-Each of the 10 steps of GTO has been shown to make prevention programs successful and organizations to get results.
-GTO is also a capacity-building intervention that helps organizations incorporate the knowledge and skills of being strategic and data-informed into their routine practices.
+GTO is both prescriptive and flexible.
+Each of the 10 steps of GTO has demonstrated its ability to make prevention programs successful and help organizations achieve desired results.
+GTO is also a capacity-building intervention that assists organizations in incorporating the knowledge and skills of being strategic and data-informed into their routine practices.

-We provide GTO training, technical assistance, and GTO manual and tool development to help organizations reach their desired outcomes, helping demonstrate to funders and stakeholders that their work can make a positive impact.
+At Wandersman Center, we provide GTO training, technical assistance, and GTO manual and tool development so that organizations can reach their desired outcomes and, therefore, demonstrate to funders and stakeholders that their work can make a positive impact.

 10 Accountability Questions